jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-actuator.md

 This guide walks through using
-[Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready.html) to assess the state of your running VMware GemFire, Spring Boot application.
+[Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready.html) to assess the state of your running [vmware-gemfire-name], Spring Boot application.

-The goal for SBDG’s Spring Boot Actuator integration is to enable users to effectively manage and monitor their Spring Boot applications using VMware GemFire in a production environment.
+The goal for [spring-boot-gemfire-name]’s Spring Boot Actuator integration is to enable users to effectively manage and monitor their Spring Boot applications using [vmware-gemfire-name] in a production environment.

-In particular, SBDG’s integration with Spring Boot Actuator currently focuses on enabling [Health Information](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html#production-ready-health) for your application.
-In the future, SBDG will provide dedicated support for [Micrometer](https://micrometer.io/) metrics.
+In particular, [spring-boot-gemfire-name]’s integration with Spring Boot Actuator currently focuses on enabling [Health Information](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html#production-ready-health) for your application.
+In the future, [spring-boot-gemfire-name] will provide dedicated support for [Micrometer](https://micrometer.io/) metrics.

-This guide assumes you are already familiar with Spring Boot and VMware GemFire.
+This guide assumes you are already familiar with Spring Boot and [vmware-gemfire-name].

 Refer to the <a href="../index.html#actuator">Spring Boot Actuator</a> chapter in the reference documentation for more